How to save money on a cruise: 45 expert tips

 Even a small annual fee on a credit card can unlock better benefits and higher earning potential with points and rewards.
 These credit cards also earn more points for everyday purchases, allowing you to earn more points than you’d receive with the Royal Caribbean Visa Signature card.

 At a slightly higher fee, you could also consider the American Express Green Card with an annual fee of $150.
-You’ll earn 3x points on all travel, transit and restaurants.
-Currently, the card has a 40,000 sign-up bonus for new cardholders, which is valued around $600 when redeemed for travel.
-Similar to the Chase Preferred, you also receive basic, built-in travel insurance for trip delays, baggage insurance and rental car loss/damage insurance.
+You’ll earn 3x points on all travel, transit, and restaurants.
+Currently, the card has a 40,000 sign-up bonus for new cardholders, which is valued at around $600 when redeemed for travel.
+Similar to the Chase Preferred, you also receive basic, built-in travel insurance for trip delays, baggage insurance, and rental car loss/damage insurance.

 Of course, these are just two popular travel credit cards.
 There are hundreds of options available, so it’s important to understand where you spend your money most and how you prefer to earn and redeem your points.